tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 information at this stage since the application-supplied context is included in the authenticator itself.
-The length of the exported value is equal to the length of the output of the hash function selected in TLS for the pseudorandom function (PRF).
-Exported authenticators cannot be used with cipher suites that do not use the TLS PRF and have not defined a hash function for this purpose.
+The length of the exported value is equal to the length of the output of the hash function selected in (D)TLS for the pseudorandom function (PRF).
+Exported authenticators cannot be used with cipher suites that do not define the TLS PRF and have not defined a hash function for this purpose.
 This hash is referred to as the authenticator hash.

-To avoid key synchronization attacks, Exported Authenticators MUST NOT be generated or accepted on TLS 1.2 connections that did not negotiate the extended master secret {{!RFC7627}}.
+To avoid key synchronization attacks, Exported Authenticators MUST NOT be generated or accepted on (D)TLS 1.2 connections that did not negotiate the extended master secret {{!RFC7627}}.

 ## Authenticator Construction